Chernobyl exclusion zone: Access and tourism

 The Chernobyl Exclusion Zone has been accessible to interested parties such as scientists and journalists since the zone was created.
 An early example was Elena Filatova's online account of her alleged solo bike ride through the zone.
 This gained her Internet fame, but was later alleged to be fictional, as a guide claimed Filatova was part of an official tour group.
 Regardless, her story drew the attention of millions to the nuclear catastrophe.
 After Filatova's visit in 2004, a number of papers such as The Guardian and The New York Times began to produce reports on tours to the zone.

 Tourism to the area became more common after Pripyat was featured in popular video games S.T.A.L.K.E.R.: Shadow of Chernobyl and Call of Duty 4: Modern Warfare.
 Fans of the S.T.A.L.K.E.R. franchise, who refer to themselves as "stalkers", often gain access to the Zone.
 The terms "The Zone" and "stalker" derive from Arkady and Boris Strugatsky's science fiction novel Roadside Picnic, which predates the accident.
-The narrative revolves around evacuation and subsequent looting of a mysterious zone in Canada in which normal logic does not hold and dangerous artefacts abound.
-It in turn served as the basis for the classic film Stalker, the screenplay of which the Strugatskys wrote.
-The movie, set in a similar "Zone" but now in the Soviet Union, has served as a font for the public imagination of Chernobyl, despite also predating the disaster.
+Liquidators and scientists working inside the ruined reactor building were the first to draw connections between fact and fiction, referring to themselves as 'Stalkers' from 1986 onward.

 Prosecution of trespassers became more severe after a significant increase in trespassing in the Exclusion Zone.
 An article in the penal code of Ukraine was specially introduced, and horse patrols were added to protect the zone's perimeter.

 In 2012, journalist Andrew Blackwell published Visit Sunny Chernobyl: And Other Adventures in the World's Most Polluted Places.
 Blackwell recounts his visit to the Exclusion Zone, when a guide and driver took him through the zone and to the reactor site.

 On 14 April 2013, the 32nd episode of the wildlife documentary TV program River Monsters (Atomic Assassin, Season 5, Episode 1) was broadcast, featuring the host Jeremy Wade catching a wels catfish in the cooling pools of the Chernobyl power plant at the heart of the Exclusion Zone.

 On 16 February 2014, an episode of the British motoring TV programme Top Gear was broadcast, featuring two of the presenters, Jeremy Clarkson and James May, driving into the Exclusion Zone.